 "If you want to read a newspaper on your commute to work, you'll want a smooth ride, and that will allow for more widespread fuel savings."
 Until then, he says, "Drive less when you can.
 And much smarter when you do."

 "Eco-driving not only saves you fuel and money, but it also benefits the environment and can make our roads safer for everyone."

-Driving any of the cars above using the ecoTrainer is a relaxing experience as when you're "taking a Cruise"
+Driving any of the car above using the EcoTraineR is a relaxing experience

-Using the Universal Force of INERTIA is potentially huge
+using the Universal Force of Inertia has potentially huge